jonhayes37/Power-Dice/README.md

 # Power Dice v0.8.1

-Power Dice is a fun and exciting variant on the traditional dice game Dice 10000, meant for 2-4 players.
+Power Dice is a fun and exciting variant on the traditional dice game Dice 10000, and is meant for 2-4 players.
 Players in Power Dice race to **20,000 Points**.
 Once a player eclipses the 20,000-point mark, each other player has one final chance to push their point total higher than their opponents.
 After the final round, **the player with the most points wins**.